TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 * You should probably test each of your sensors and make sure they meet the manufacturer's claims before quoting their measurements scientifically, e.g., knowing their precision, measurement range, systematic error, and response time.
 * AI & LLM are fantastic at generating Arduino code and general Q&A, just make sure you understand every line it generates before uploading to Arduino, especially the physical pin connections match the code.
 Hint: [GitHub Copilot](https://docs.github.com/en/copilot/managing-copilot/managing-copilot-as-an-individual-subscriber/getting-started-with-copilot-on-your-personal-account/getting-free-access-to-copilot-pro-as-a-student-teacher-or-maintainer) offers many most advanced AI models for free to education accounts.
 * I strongly recommend some kind of version control of your code and you can include the version histories as part of your final submission.
 I mostly use [Git](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) hosted on [GitHub](https://docs.github.com/en/get-started/start-your-journey/about-github-and-git), there are also [GitLab](https://docs.gitlab.com/tutorials/) and [ANU self-hosted GitLab](https://gitlab.cecs.anu.edu.au) (though I will *not* recommend the last one, it consistently crashes around the end of each semester).
-* [Arduino Official Documentation](https://docs.arduino.cc) and [Arduino Offical Forum](https://forum.arduino.cc) are also good sources to look up for any issues.
+* [Arduino Official Documentation](https://docs.arduino.cc) and [Arduino Official Forum](https://forum.arduino.cc) are also good sources to look up for any issues.
 * https://lastminuteengineers.com/electronics/arduino-projects/ provides extensive and detailed guides on Arduino modules.
 I strongly recommend reading them to understand the module you are using, especially if you want to go beyond the sample codes.
 (I've also stolen some figures from their website for educational purposes.)

 ## MAX6675 Temperature Sensor

+This is mainly used in the 2024 course, and you should be using MAX31855 instead.

 For a more detailed guide on using the MAX6675 module, please read https://lastminuteengineers.com/max6675-thermocouple-arduino-tutorial/